 At this early stage in their life the diet of the greyhound pup also plays a major part in their development.
 Until they reach the age of six months, a pup must be fed four times a day with the regularity of meals reducing to twice a day between the ages of six and twelve months.

 The cost involved in having a pup reared is approximately $60 – $80 per week with the owner also responsible for the cost of a yearly immunisation booster and worming, as well as any veterinarian expenses incurred.

-When a greyhound reaches between 13 and 14 months of age it should be ready to be broken in.
+When a greyhound reaches between 13 and 14 months of age it should be ready to be educated to chase.
 This education process involves developing the skill the greyhound requires to perform on the race track.
-Breaking in is a very labour intensive exercise and as a consequence trainer fees will rise to approximately $80 – $110 per week.
+This is a very labour intensive exercise and as a consequence trainer fees will rise to approximately $80 – $110 per week.

 Third Stage – Training:

 Once a greyhound has developed the skills required to perform on the race track it begins formal training.
 The nature of this training will vary with the individual greyhound and the training style of trainer selected.

 As with the other stages of the greyhound’s development, the trainer’s fee will include the feeding of the greyhound but generally will not include any veterinarian’s bills incurred.

 When the greyhound has reached 16 months of age it is eligible to race.